Keyboard shortcuts

 }

 How a MergeOverride entry came to exist.
 Three variants matching the three speaker-id operation modes.
+Shipped in speaker_id/override_file.rs under the name OverrideMode.

-#[derive(Clone, Copy, Debug, PartialEq, Eq, Serialize, Deserialize, JsonSchema)]
+#[derive(Debug, Clone, Copy, PartialEq, Eq, Serialize, Deserialize)]

 #[serde(rename_all = "lowercase")]

-pub enum DecisionMode {
+pub enum OverrideMode {

-/// Reference-mode auto-decide with Jaccard above threshold.
+/// Reference-mode auto-decide above confidence threshold.

 Auto,